WormBase/wormbase_rest/README.md

     lein with-profile +datomic-pro,+ddb ring server-headless 8130

-### running unit tests
+### Running unit tests
-To run tests that watches changes in the repo:
+To run tests that watch for changes in the repo:
 ```bash
 lein with-profile +datomic-pro,+ddb test-refresh
 ```